rhyek/ember-master-tab/README.md

 - `wait()` is optional.
 - If the master tab is currently running the promise, the callbacks passed to `wait()` will execute once that promise resolves/rejects.
   Otherwise, they will run immediately.
+These callbacks only run on "slave" tabs.
 - You don't *need* to use `lock().wait()` for promises.
 You use this if you need "slave" tabs to react to whatever the master tab's promise returns.
 A better way to do this would be for the master tab